KornaLaravel/laravel-spark-next-docs/src/spark-paddle/cookbook.md

 #### Updating the Model

-Now we can update the `Team` model to use the `Spark\Billable` trait and implement a `paddleEmail` method that returns the team owner's email address to be displayed in the Paddle dashboard as the customer identifier:
+Now we can update the `Team` model to use the `Spark\Billable` trait and implement a `paddleEmail` method that returns the team owner's unique email address to be displayed in the Paddle dashboard as the customer identifier:

 ```php
 use Spark\Billable;